SAML-Toolkits/php-saml/README.md

     session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

-Notice that all the SAML Requests and Responses are handled by a unique file, the `index.php` file and how `GET` paramters are used to know the action that must be done.
+Notice that all the SAML Requests and Responses are handled by a unique file, the `index.php` file and how `GET` parameters are used to know the action that must be done.